VectorInstitute/cyclops/docs/source/intro.rst

 Now, you can navigate to the notebook’s ``Kernel`` tab and set it as ``<name_of_kernel>``.

-Tutorial notebooks in ``tutorials`` can be useful to view the functionality of the framework.
+Tutorial notebooks in ``docs/source/tutorials`` can be useful to view the functionality of the framework.

 🎓 Citation
 ===========